-For example, consider the following query:
+For example, consider this query:

-'''

-SELECT

-FROM t1

-WHERE c1 = 10
+SELECT FROM t1 WHERE c1 = 10

-'''

 The query normalization stage verifies that table t1 with a column c1 exists in the system tables.
 It also verifies that the data type of column c1 is compatible with the value 10.
-If the column's data type is datetime, for example, this statement is rejected.
+If the column's data type is DATETIME, for example, this statement is rejected.